MoiKeyboard/moi-bkr/config/README.md

     - Handles encryption/decryption with SOPS
     - Formats and sorts all `.env` files
     - Provides verbose output for changes
+    - Preserves existing values in `base.env`
+    - Ensures environment files stay in sync with `base.env`
     - **Note**: Depends on successful completion of `config-sync`

 ## Developer Usage Examples